Marthe Gautier: Laboratory cell culture

 In 1956, biologists from Lund University in Sweden announced that humans have exactly 46 chromosomes.
 Turpin had many years earlier proposed the idea of culturing cells to count the number of chromosomes in trisomy.
 Gautier had recently joined the pediatrics group he headed at the Armand-Trousseau Hospital, and she offered to attempt this, since she had been trained in both cell culture and tissue staining techniques in the United States.
 Turpin agreed to provide her with tissue samples from patients with Down syndrome.
 With very limited resources Gautier set up the first in vitro cell culture laboratory in France.

 In order to count the chromosomes, Gautier worked on fibroblasts derived from connective tissue, which were easier to obtain under local anesthesia.
 Although the principle of cell culture is simple, there were many practical obstacles to getting it to work under the primitive conditions available to Gautier, who was forced to use a personal loan to purchase laboratory glassware and, at times, her own blood as a source of human serum.
-She eventually confirmed that the protocol worked, using connective tissue from a neighbouring surgeon, taken during planned interventions in children.
+She eventually confirmed that the protocol worked, using connective tissue donated by a neighbouring surgeon, taken during planned interventions in children.
 She used the "hypotonic shock" method followed by drying the slide after attachment in order to disperse the chromosomes of dividing cells and make them easier to count.

-Using this protocol, Gautier found that the cells of normal children have 46 chromosomes.
+Using this protocol, Gautier found that the cells of children who do not have a chromosomal abnormality have 46 chromosomes.
 In May 1958, she observed an additional chromosome in the cells of a trisomic boy, the first evidence of chromosomal abnormalities in individuals with Down syndrome.

 Announcement of results

 At the time, the laboratories at the Armand-Trousseau hospital did not have a microscope capable of capturing images of the slides.
 Gautier entrusted her slides to Jérôme Lejeune, a fellow researcher at CNRS, who offered to take pictures in another laboratory better equipped for this task.
-In August 1958 the photographs identified the supernumerary chromosome in Down syndrome patients.
-However Lejeune did not return the slides, but instead reported the discovery as his own.
+In August 1958 the photographs identified the supernumerary chromosome in patients with Down syndrome.
+However, according to Gautier's account, Lejeune did not return the slides, but instead reported the discovery as his own.

-In January 1959, by studying new cases and to forestall similar research by the English, the Trousseau laboratory announced the results of the analysis of the slides in the Proceedings of the Academy of Sciences through a paper published with Lejeune as first author, Gautier second (her surname misspelled) and Turpin last author.
+In January 1959, by studying new cases and to forestall similar research by the English, the Trousseau laboratory announced the results of the analysis of the slides in the Proceedings of the Academy of Sciences through a paper published with Lejeune as first author, Gautier second (her surname misspelled as Gauthier) and Turpin last author.

-The Turpin team identified the first translocation and the first chromosomal deletion, resulting in publications Gautier co-signed.
+The Turpin team also identified the first translocation and the first chromosomal deletion, resulting in publications Gautier co-signed.